Jou719/Holo360D/README.md

 </div>

 ## 🎉 NEWS
-- [2026.05.xx] 🔥 We have released a sample subset of the **Holo360D** dataset on Hugging Face, featuring 5 indoor scenes and 1 outdoor scene.
+- [2026.06.03] 🔥 We have released test data of the **Holo360D** dataset on Hugging Face, featuring 13 indoor scenes and 3 outdoor scene.

 ---